 Can you name the first woman who wouldn't give up her seat on a segregated bus in Montgomery, Alabama?
 The answer isn't Rosa Parks.
 In fact, 15-year-old Claudette Colvin refused to stand up for a white passenger on March 2, 1955, nine months earlier than Parks.

-Turned down as a test case
+Colvin was turned down as a test case

 Colvin's March 1955 arrest quickly drew the attention of leaders in the black community.
 The NAACP had been searching for a test case to argue against segregation, and Colvin's attorney, Fred Gray, thought this might be it.

 But after some consideration, the NAACP opted to wait for a different case.
 There were several reasons for this decision: Colvin's conviction for violating segregation laws had been overturned on appeal (though a conviction for assault on a police officer stood).
 Colvin's age was another issue—as Colvin told NPR in 2009, the NAACP and other groups "didn't think teenagers would be reliable."
-The 15 year old also became pregnant a few months after her arrest.
+The 15-year-old also became pregnant a few months after her arrest.

 However, Colvin felt that her being working class and having darker skin also played a large part in the NAACP's distancing itself.
 As she told The Guardian in 2000, "It would have been different if I hadn't been pregnant, but if I had lived in a different place or been light-skinned, it would have made a difference, too.
 They would have come and seen my parents and found me someone to marry."